lr508/lr508.github.io/BotC_stats.md

 ![BotC Graphs](images/project_3/BotC_stats.png)

 From this, we can see that my win percentage peaked at game 15, with a 60 % win rate, before decreasing after a string of losses to hover at around 45-50 %.
 Just over 25 % (6/23) of my wins have come as the imp, with a win rate of 56 % as evil and 43 % as good.

+# Python GUI Dashboard

+One problem I had with the PowerBI dashboard was the inability for it to update automatically